chris3127/HowDoYouFeelTerminalApp/README.md

 ### Edit the script
 - Navigate to the /src folder
-- run the command code hdyf.py
+- Run the command code hdyf.py
 - Ensure you have the identified dependencies imported

 Alternatively